hyobear/CAR-CRASHER_LD34/README.md

 + Added a sound effect.
 + Updated Splash screen.

+*Known Bugs*

++ If user uses any scale besides the original, the car can go past the boundaries of the road and screen.

 **0.45a [12-13-15]**

 Changed game entirely, no longer a rhythm game, now a simplistic and endless shoot 'em up car game.